Principles

 A "non-TCG" TCG

-I love the deck building and gameplay aspect of the famous TCGs out there, like Yu-Gi-Oh! and Magic The Gathering.
-However, the real life grind to acquire new, expensive cards, the power creep, ban lists, etc. are things I really dislike.
-DimRift brings the deck building aspect within the game, in a concept similar to Magic's "draft" or "constructed" game mode.
-However, the set of cards in pre-defined and come all together on the same "box".
+We love the deck building and gameplay aspect of the famous TCGs out there, like Yu-Gi-Oh! and Magic: The Gathering.
+However, the real life grind to acquire new, expensive cards, the power creep, ban lists, etc. are things we really dislike.
+Dimensional Rift brings the deck building aspect within the game, in a concept similar to Magic's "draft" or "constructed" game modes.
+However, the set of cards is pre-defined and come all together on the same "box".